selenamarie/bigboringsystem/README.md

 Create a Twilio account.
 After you create it, go to https://www.twilio.com/user/account/ to get the SID and Auth Token.
 Enter these into local.json

-Make sure that `twilioNumber` in local.json has an area code.
+Make sure that `twilioNumber` in local.json is prefixed by '1' and the area code, i.e. "1NNNNNNNNNN".

 Then start the server: